Splyth/slack_bot/To_Implement.md

 2. Bot should wish herself a happy birthday on March 3rd
 3. Implement DynamoDB connection so bot has access to state information
 4. Implement CI/CD
+5. Allow bot to react to Direct, Private and Group Messages she's been invited to.
+6. If sent a request from a Serious Channel.
+Should not respond in channel.
+Should send User a Private Message explaning channel rules and that she is not allowed to post there.

 # Commands:
 1. Praise @user (has the bot say some nice things about the user)